hardkap/WeblogChallenge/README.md

 This is an interview challenge for Paytm Labs.

 ## Run environment:
 1. This was tested in databricks community edition - notebook environment.
 WebLog-Notebook.html is the output from this run.
+If you have an account on databricks (community edition is free), you can import the notebook from this html file and run it.

 2. This was also tested in spark-shell (Spark 2.2.1).
 Refer to WebLog.scala